 Technical Recommendation for usage of UUIDs in SC4 standards ISO TC184 SC4 Ad hoc Group 3 (AhG 3)

 Unique Universal Identifiers (UUIDs) are numbers generated by a computer that are unique for most practical purposes1.
+UUIDS are defined in the W3C recommendation RFC 4122.
 Therefore, computer applications can use them as synthetic keys to find items.
 The primary advantage of a UUID is that it can be generated by any application at any time.
 The primary disadvantage is that once the connection between an item and its UUID is lost, it cannot be repaired.

 For many years SC4 has been developing standards in which internal identifiers (usually integers)